 The Drees’ Millennial plans include the Kinsley, Collette, Adeline, Abigail, and Adelaide plans that Dress continues to build in Annecy.
 The Everly is also a part of this series and has a similar “shotgun” style layout but can top 3,000 square feet depending on options added pre-construction.

 The Concord series features nine one and two-story floor plans that are larger than the Millenial plans and made to fit on larger lots.
 The homes have full brick and stone exteriors, and side entry, three-car garages.
 Plans from this series include the Oakdale, Celestial, Colton, and Somerville.

 Celebration initially built along Dunmeyer Court.
-The floor plans they built in Telfair include The Landon, Barrington, Berryhill, and Williams.
+The floor plans they built at Telfair in Nolensville include The Landon, Barrington, Berryhill, and Williams.
 Most plans include side entry and three-car garages with over 3,000 square feet of living space.
 The homes are most comparable to Drees’ Concord series.

 DeFatta also built in Telfair on some of the larger lots along McClellan, Crab Orchard Lane, and Delamotte Pass.
 They constructed several of their plans in the neighborhood, including the Merlot plan, River Bend, Malbec, Riesling, and Aberdeen.
 The Merlot is the most popular plan found in Telfair.
 It’s a four-bedroom plan with an optional fifth bedroom.

 Floor plan property of DeFatta, click to enlarge.